nimaid/LPHK/README.md

   * If you have errors (or nothing happens), run the script in the command line by running "python3 LPHK.py" in the LPHK directory.
 Please open an issue on GitHub and copy the output when trying and failing to run via command prompt.
     * (If this fails, use "python LPHK.py".)

-### Post-Install Instructions
+### Program Usage (Post-Install)
 * Before starting the program, make sure your Launchpad MkII (for now, Pro and others are coming) is connected to the computer.
 * Click `Launchpad > Connect to Launchpad MkII...`.
   * If the connection is successful, the grid will appear, and the status bar at the bottom will turn green.
+* The current mode is displayed in the upper right, in the gap between the circular buttons.
+There are four modes:
-* Click on a button to open the Script Edit window for that button.
+    * "Edit" mode: Click on a button to open the Script Edit window for that button.
       * All scripts are saved in the `.LPHKlayout` files, but the editor also has the ability to import/export single `.LPHKscript` files.
         * For examples, you can click `Import Script` and look through the `user_scripts/examples/` folder.
       * Select the button color and brightness, then click `Bind Button (x, y)`.
         * If there are syntax errors, this is when they will be caught, and you will be informed without the editor closing.
+    * "Move" mode: Click on a button to highlight it, then click on a second button to move the script/color from the highlighted one.
+      * The selected button will be unbound
+      * The second button will have the selected button's old script and color bound to it.
+    * "Swap" mode: Click on a button to highlight it, then click on a second button to swap the script/color with the highlighted one.
+      * The selected button will have the second button's script and color bound to it.
+      * The second button will have the selected button's old script and color bound to it.
+    * "Copy" mode: Click on a button to highlight it, then click on a second button to copy the script/color to the highlighted one.
+      * The selected button will remain unchanged.
+      * The second button will have the selected button's old script and color bound to it.
 * Go to `Layout > Save layout as...` to save your current layout for future use, colors and all.
 * Go to `Layout > Load layout...` to load an existing layout.
 Examples are in `user_layouts/examples/`.